HRDs being interviewed by journalists

 4 July 2012

-The documentary counts with valuable testimonies of lawyers, victims, historians and journalists.
-Since 1978, a lawyers’ collective defends human rights and promotes peace in Colombia.
-In the context of the more-than-50-year old armed conflict, charging people responsible of the most serious crimes which benefit of total impunity converts itself in a risky and difficult labour.
+The documentary counts on valuable testimonies of lawyers, victims, historians, and journalists.
+Since 1978, a lawyers’ collective has defended human rights and promoted peace in Colombia.
+In the context of the more-than-50-year-old armed conflict, charging people responsible of the most serious crimes which benefit of total impunity converts itself in risky and difficult labour.
 Nevertheless, it is marked by the persistence of people capable of changing the impossible into something possible.

 If you wish to discover the stories of these men and women who dedicate their lives in defending victims of a conflict marked with blood and fire, you cannot miss this documentary “Drops that crack the rock”, a film made by the Spanish director Antonio Girón Serrano.